Composers Datebook®

 Synopsis

-In the year 1840, the immensely talented German pianist Clara Wieck was eagerly awaiting the eve of her 21st birthday, when she would be free to legally marry the 30-year-old composer and music critic Robert Schumann.
+In 1840, immensely talented German pianist Clara Wieck was eagerly awaiting the eve of her 21st birthday, when she would be free to legally marry the 30-year-old composer and music critic Robert Schumann.
 The couple had hoped to wed years earlier, but the match was bitterly opposed by Clara’s father.

 Clara and Robert kept in touch by letters, which were sometimes intercepted by Papa Wieck.